Understanding Git Internals

 Section 1: Git Storage Model

-When you commit a change, git does the following:
+On every commit, git does the following:

 mkdir your-repo